python-zeroconf/python-zeroconf/README.rst

   A new API `parsed_scoped_addresses()` is provided to return qualified addresses to avoid breaking compatibility on the existing parsed_addresses().
-* Skip network adapters that are disconnected (#327) @ZLJasonG
+* Network adapters that are disconnected are now skipped (#327) @ZLJasonG
-* Ensure listeners do not miss initial packets if Engine starts too quickly (#387) @bdraco
+* Fixed listeners missing initial packets if Engine starts too quickly (#387) @bdraco

   When manually creating a zeroconf.Engine object, it is no longer started automatically.
   It must manually be started by calling .start() on the created object.

   The Engine thread is now started after all the listeners have been added to avoid a race condition where packets could be missed at startup.
-* Prefix cache functions that are non threadsafe with async_ (#724) @bdraco

-  Adding (`zc.cache.add` -> `zc.cache.async_add_records`), removing (`zc.cache.remove` ->
-  `zc.cache.async_remove_records`), and expiring the cache (`zc.cache.expire` ->
-  `zc.cache.async_expire`) the cache is not threadsafe and must be called from the event loop (previously the Engine select loop before 0.32)

-  These functions should only be run from the event loop as they are NOT thread safe.

-  We never expect these functions will be called externally, however it was possible so this is documented as a breaking change.
-It is highly recommended that external callers do not modify the cache directly.
-* TRAFFIC REDUCTION: Add support for handling QU questions (#621) @bdraco
+* TRAFFIC REDUCTION: Added support for handling QU questions (#621) @bdraco

   Implements RFC 6762 sec 5.4:
   Questions Requesting Unicast Responses datatracker.ietf.org/doc/html/rfc6762#section-5.4
-* TRAFFIC REDUCTION: Protect the network against excessive packet flooding (#619) @bdraco
+* TRAFFIC REDUCTION: Implemented protect the network against excessive packet flooding (#619) @bdraco
-* TRAFFIC REDUCTION: Suppress additionals when they are already in the answers section (#617) @bdraco
+* TRAFFIC REDUCTION: Additionals are now suppressed when they are already in the answers section (#617) @bdraco
-* TRAFFIC REDUCTION: Avoid including additionals when the answer is suppressed by known-answer supression (#614) @bdraco
+* TRAFFIC REDUCTION: Additionals are no longer included when the answer is suppressed by known-answer supression (#614) @bdraco
-* TRAFFIC REDUCTION: Implement multi-packet known answer supression (#687) @bdraco
+* TRAFFIC REDUCTION: Implemented multi-packet known answer supression (#687) @bdraco

   Implements datatracker.ietf.org/doc/html/rfc6762#section-7.2
-* TRAFFIC REDUCTION: Efficiently bucket queries with known answers (#698) @bdraco
+* TRAFFIC REDUCTION: Implemented efficent bucketing of queries with known answers (#698) @bdraco
-* TRAFFIC REDUCTION: Implement duplicate question supression (#770) @bdraco
+* TRAFFIC REDUCTION: Implemented duplicate question supression (#770) @bdraco

   http://datatracker.ietf.org/doc/html/rfc6762#section-7.3
-* MAJOR BUG: Ensure matching PTR queries are returned with the ANY query (#618) @bdraco
+* MAJOR BUG: Fixed answering matching PTR queries with the ANY query (#618) @bdraco
-* MAJOR BUG: Fix lookup of uppercase names in registry (#597) @bdraco
+* MAJOR BUG: Fixed lookup of uppercase names in registry (#597) @bdraco

   If the ServiceInfo was registered with an uppercase name and the query was for a lowercase name, it would not be found and vice-versa.
-* MAJOR BUG: Ensure unicast responses can be sent to any source port (#598) @bdraco
+* MAJOR BUG: Fixed unicast responses from any source port (#598) @bdraco

   Unicast responses were only being sent if the source port was 53, this prevented responses when testing with dig: